christianloth/cs-6375-assignment-2/README.md

     ```bash
     python assignment.py
     ```
+   - Note you must wait after executing the command.
+It can take a bit for the plots to display depending on how fast your processor is.
+   - 3 plots will be displayed, a loss plot, a weight changes plot, and a residuals plot.

 - You can change activation functions by changing the string inside the NeuralNetwork instance.
 I have used all three activation functions in the program and in the plots.
 - You can change the number of iterations by modifying the constant `NUM_ITERATIONS` capitalized at the very top of the program.